Bibbs lifts Hokies to 89-75 upset of No. 5 Duke

 Virginia Tech snapped a nine-game losing streak to Duke (12-2, 0-1), which played without preseason All-America Grayson Allen, who was suspended indefinitely by Duke coach Mike Krzyzewski after tripping an Elon player on Dec.
 21 - the third such incident in Allen's career.

-The Hokies led from start to finish, jumping out to a 47-31 halftime lead.
-The Blue Devils got as close to 52-41 in the second half after a 3-pointer by Luke Kennard with 15:29 remaining, but got no closer.
+The Hokies dominated from start to finish, jumping out to a 47-31 halftime lead.
+The Blue Devils got as close to 52-41 in the second half after a 3-pointer by Luke Kennard with 15:29 remaining.

+But Bibbs responded, scoring three straight baskets in a 7-0 run to push Virginia Tech's lead to 59-41.
+Duke got no closer.

+''I don't think we're to the point that we've played 40 minutes,'' Virginia Tech coach Buzz Williams said. ''But I don't know that any coach would say in game 13, 'Yeah, that's perfect.'
+I think we have a long way to go and the weight of this game is the same as the weight of our next game.''

 Ahmed Hill had 17 points for Virginia Tech, which shot 55.2 percent (32 of 58).